glivan/tensor_networks_for_probabilistic_modeling/README.md

 # Expressive power of tensor-network factorizations for probabilistic modeling
-This is the code accompanying the paper "Expressive power of tensor-network factorizations for probabilistic modeling with applications from hidden Markov models to quantum machine learning" and allowing to reproduce its numerical results.
+This is the code accompanying the paper "Expressive power of tensor-network factorizations for probabilistic modeling with applications from hidden Markov models to quantum machine learning" [1] and allowing to reproduce its numerical results.
+If you use this code or results please cite [1].

 ## Prerequisite
 A working python 2.7, 3.4 or more recent installation with the following python libraries (all included in Anaconda) :
 ```
 numpy, scikit-learn, os, sys, pickle, time
 ```
-For training a hidden Markov model the python library [pomegranate](https://github.com/jmschrei/pomegranate) [1] and its dependencies must also be installed.
+For training a hidden Markov model the python library [pomegranate](https://github.com/jmschrei/pomegranate) [2] and its dependencies must also be installed.
 This is not necessary for running the tensor-network algorithms.

 ## Overview of the code
 ### Datasets